 Principles of Kiln Drying

-There are two major factors that determine the drying rate of wood you kiln dry.
+Two major factors determine the drying rate of wood you kiln dry.
 These are:

 Step-By-Step Method on How to Kiln Dry Wood At Home